 So how did I get so lucky?
 I ask myself that question sometimes.

 We both went on WATER.
 WATER is an acronym for World Awareness Training in Evangelistic Responsibilities.
 It’s a six week short term mission program hosted by Sharon Mennonite Bible Institute in central Pennsylvania (details: click here).
 You have one week of classes and team building exercises, then you have five weeks where you go out into the world to established Anabaptist missions and get a first hand taste of the mission field.
 We both attended this program in the same year.
+You could pick where you wanted to travel to and experience missions.
+Of course, if you traveled to other side of the world it cost a lot more.
+Janice went to Guatemala and I went to Bald Eagle Boys Camp right in Pennsylvania.
+I think that was the cheapest option.
 Truth be told, I don’t remember Janice from WATER.
 I attended when I was 19 years old and she was 20.
 However, somewhere along the line we both became friends on Facebook (how cliche…) and that kept us in touch.

-The first time I really remember being attracted to Janice was when she posted a picture of four or five dead raccoons on her Facebook page with a caption proudly proclaiming how she was jogging and saw a tree full of raccoons.
-Naturally she turned around, grabbed a shotgun, and killed all of them, (only three).
+The first time I really remember being attracted to Janice was when she posted a picture of some dead raccoons on her Facebook page.
+She was jogging and saw a tree full of raccoons so naturally she turned around, grabbed a shotgun, and killed all of them.
 As a farmer, raccoons were a bane of her existence.
 I was taken aback.
-I didn’t know any girls who would do something like that.
+I didn’t know any girls who would do something like that, let alone post it on social media.
 I would get along with this girl, I remember thinking.
 I was intrigued but quickly cast off any thought of relationship.
 She lived in Michigan after all, and she had no idea who I was.

 Two years later I still hadn’t forgotten about her.
 I would post some random, seemingly innocent comments on some of her pictures and she would reply, seemingly innocently.
 I had noticed that she seemed to like a lot of the same things I did: kayaking, photography, missions, etc. I was trying to come up with some way to casually show up at her doorstep and maybe get more information about her.
 Facebook, after all, isn’t always an honest representation of a person’s character.
 Turns out it’s pretty hard to casually show up at someone’s door 500 miles away.